CharlesPlusC/CharlesPlusC.github.io/_posts/2023-05-14-ConstellationBot.md

 permalink: /posts/2023-05-14-ConstellationBot
 ---

+## NOTE:
+This post was intended as the start of a series on how to make a Twitter constellation visualization bot.
+However, recent updates to the Twitter API have meant that the repetitive nature of the posts have blocked the bot so I will be stopping this effort.
+I tried to modify my code to work with the new API but it has proved too time-consuming.
+Instead, I will be posting these GIFs to my personal website on a dedicated page.

 ## Introduction

 Inspired by the pioneering work of Jonathan McDowell's [Jonathan's Space Report](www.planet4589.org) and T.S.
 Kelso's [CelesTrak](https://celestrak.org/), I embarked on a journey to create a unique project of my own.
 Over the Easter holidays, I developed a Twitter bot that provides daily updates on the current state of satellite mega-constellations.
 While my bot may not match the scale of Kelso and McDowell's contributions, it's my modest attempt to make satellite data more accessible and engaging for a broader audience.